beesness/game/versions/v4.3/README.md

 Remember, should the flowers run out at any point during the game, then everybody would lose immediately.
 Game over!

-To avoid this *beesaster* (and to prevent other players from killing the game by taking the last few flowers) you can **call a vote to replenish the garden** during your turn.
+To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flower) you can **call a vote to replenish the garden** during your turn.

 `Are you willing to discard one of your bees in exchange for 2 new flowers?`